 - Cost management.
 To accurately value inventory based on a preferred costing method, track the spending on raw materials, consumables, etc.

-Food manufacturing and distribution software can facilitate manufacturing planning, optimize inventory management and supply chain operations, and help guarantee the compliance of food products with the required industry- and country-specific regulations.
-If you consider implementing effective food manufacturing software to improve the transparency and overall effectiveness of your food manufacturing and distribution processes.
+Food manufacturing and distribution software can facilitate planning, optimize inventory management and supply chain operations, and help guarantee the compliance of food products with the required industry- and country-specific regulations.
+If you consider implementing effective food software to improve the transparency and overall effectiveness of your food and distribution processes.